-Monitoring is the continuous and systematic process carried out during the project, which will generate data on the implementation.
-To achieve the successful implementation of Dissemination and

-Communication activities, and fulfilment of the relevant objectives, a systematic monitoring will be carried out throughout the project implementation.
+Monitoring is the continuous and systematic process carried out during the project, which generates data on the implementation.
+To achieve the successful implementation of Dissemination and Communication activities, and fulfilment of the relevant objectives, a systematic monitoring has been carried out throughout the project implementation.

-The impact of the PROCEDIN communication activities will be monitored on an ongoing basis and reported in the relevant deliverables (D5.2 Updated Dissemination and Communication Plan and Activities - M18; and partially in D5.3 Report on ecosystem building and impact report - M24).
+The impact of the PROCEDIN communication activities is monitored on an ongoing basis and reported in the relevant deliverables (D5.2 Updated Dissemination and Communication Plan and Activities - M18; and partially in D5.3 Report on ecosystem building and impact report - M24).
+To give a complete overview of all the activities performed, PROCEDIN plans to update this deliverable in M24.

-The monitoring system (Table 7) will provide evidence on whether the PROCEDIN Dissemination and Communication Plan is being implemented as initially planned and scheduled.
+The monitoring system (Table 8) provides evidence on whether the PROCEDIN Dissemination and Communication Plan is being implemented as initially planned and scheduled.